vijayvulava/geochem/_sources/41AcidsBases.md

 \ce{HCl(aq) + H2O(aq)⟶ Cl−(aq) + H3O+(aq)}
 $$

 A far greater number of compounds behave as ***weak acids*** and only partially react with water, leaving a large majority of dissolved molecules in their original form and generating a relatively small amount of hydronium ions.
-Weak acids are more commonly encountered in nature, being the substances partly responsible for the tangy taste of citrus fruits, the stinging sensation of insect bites, and the unpleasant smells associated with body odor.
-A familiar example of a weak acid is acetic acid ($\ce{CH3COOH}$), the main ingredient in vinegars:
+Weak acids are more commonly encountered in nature, partly responsible for the tangy taste of citrus fruits, the stinging sensation of insect bites, and the unpleasant smells associated with body odor.
+A familiar example of a weak acid is acetic acid ($\ce{CH3COOH}$), the main ingredient in vinegar:

 $$
 \ce{